BCDA-APS/bs_model_instrument/docs/source/guides/sessions.rst

 Starting Your Instrument
 ----
 When ready to load the bluesky data acquisition for use, type this command.
+For the purpose of this tutorial we assume you have already used BITS to create an instrument called `new_instrument`.

 .. code-block:: bash

-    from apsbits.demo_instrument.startup import *
+    from new_instrument.startup import *